 In Canada employers deduct money from your pay cheque to pay for the following.

 Income Tax: All Canadian residents who are eligible to work must file an income tax return each year, whether they earned money or not; it is the law.
 If you are working for an employer, a percentage of your pay cheque will be deducted and sent to the federal government to cover the income tax that you owe.

 Canada Pension Plan: A small part of your pay cheque goes to into this plan.
 When Canadians retire, they will receive a monthly pension from the federal government.

 Employment Insurance: When you are working, a small percentage of your pay cheque will be deducted each month to go into the Employment Insurance Account.
 Employment Insurance gives money to eligible, unemployed Canadian residents for a short time, while they look for a new job or take some training to learn new skills.

 9. Who do I contact if I have questions about my work term or the Co-op program?

-By keeping in touch with your EDO and keeping the above-mentioned information in mind, you will be more likely to succeed while working in Canada as a Co-op student.
+By keeping in touch with your WILA and keeping the above-mentioned information in mind, you will be more likely to succeed while working in Canada as a Co-op student.